-The word server does not describe a size of computer but rather a particular way in which a computer is used.
-Nevertheless, because servers have become so important to telecommunications, especially with the rise of the Internet and World Wide Web, they deserve mention here.
-(Servers are discussed in detail in Chapter 5.)
+The word server describes not a size of computer but rather a particular way in which a computer is used.
+Nevertheless, because servers have become so important to telecommunications, especially with the rise of the internet and the web, they deserve mention here.
+(Servers are discussed in Chapter 6.)

-A server, or network server, is a central computer that holds collections of data (databases) and programs for connecting PCs, workstations, and other devices, which are called clients.
+A server, or network server, is a central computer that holds collections of data (databases) and programs for connecting or supplying services to PCs, workstations, and other devices, which are called clients.
 These clients are linked by a wired or wireless network.
 The entire network is called a client/server network.
-In small organizations, servers can store files and transmit e-mail.
-In large organizations, servers can house enormous libraries of financial, sales, and product information.
+In small organizations, servers can store files, provide printing stations, and transmit email.
+In large organizations, servers may also house enormous libraries of financial, sales, and product information.

 You may never see a supercomputer or mainframe or server or even a tiny microcontroller.
 But you will most certainly get to know the personal computer, if you haven't already.
 We consider this machine next.